Sergei Gurenko: Club career

 In 1995, Gurenko was transferred to Russian Premier League side Lokomotiv Moscow.
 His outstanding skills and determination lead him to become one of the leaders of his side, and eventually he left his team for further challenge.
 In 1999, he became a player of Italian Serie A side A.S.
 Roma, which cost the club 10.58 billion Italian lire, but couldn't establish himself well there, playing in seven games for his club.

 In the 2000–01 season he played for Spanish La Liga side Real Zaragoza, but didn't do well there too, participating in just 11 games and for the 2001–02 season he returned to Italy, playing for Parma AC, making 11 appearances that season.

 In the summer of 2003, Gurenko returned to Lokomotiv Moscow, still managed by Yuri Syomin at the time.
-Despite advancing age, he played for the team for five more years, alternating between several defensive positions such as defensive midfielder, left-back, and right-back.
+Despite his advancing age, he played for the team for five more years, alternating between several defensive positions such as a left-back, a right-back, and a defensive midfielder.
+At the conclusion of the 2006 season, he was named player of the season by the club's supporters.

 On 8 December 2008, he moved back to Belarus to play for Dinamo Minsk and retired on 21 August 2009.

 In 2014, he briefly joined Belarusian Second League club Partizan Minsk.

 On 22 July 2006, Gurenko passed the milestone of 500 competitive games on the highest level, and became a member of the elite club of Sergei Aleinikov.
 In total, he has played in 612 matches for top league clubs.